-There’s a lot that goes into riding a motorcycle and a lot of that includes the apparel you wear.
+There’s a lot that goes into riding a motorcycle and some of that includes the apparel you wear.
 Because motorcycles leave you much more exposed than cars, wearing the right gear is important for your safety.

 Most people understand that a helmet is a vital part of riding a motorcycle, but what about the other gear?
 And why are they so important?
-One misunderstood piece of gear is the appropriate type of riding pants is sometimes misunderstood among motorcyclists.
+The appropriate type of riding pants is sometimes misunderstood among motorcyclists.

 Can I ride a motorcycle with shorts?
 While there are no laws prohibiting you from wearing shorts when riding a motorcycle, it is not advised to do so.
-Wearing shorts leaves your legs exposed to possible burns from the motorcycle engine and exhaust pipes as well as makes them even more susceptible in the case of an accident.
+Wearing shorts leaves your legs exposed to possible burns from the motorcycle engine and exhaust pipes as well as making them susceptible in the case of an accident.

-You’ll see a handful of motorcyclists throughout the year wear shorts while riding.
-And I’ll admit, I’ve done it myself before (which was stupid of me).
-While wearing shorts can make a ride more comfortable, there’s a lot more that can happen to your legs and this article can explain the importance of wearing the right type of pants.
+You’ll see a handful of motorcyclists throughout the year wearing shorts while riding.
+And I’ll admit, I’ve done it myself before.
+While wearing shorts can make a ride more comfortable, there’s a lot of negative possibilities that can happen to your legs and this article can explain the importance of wearing the right type of pants.

 Why Riding With Shorts Is Dangerous

-I completely understand that wearing long pants while riding a motorcycle can not only be uncomfortable, but it may be less fashionable as well.
+I completely understand that wearing long pants while riding a motorcycle can be uncomfortable, let alone be less fashionable as well.
 But there’s a lot more to riding a motorcycle than looking fashionable.

 There’s a reason motorcyclists need to wear long pants while riding: safety.
 Wearing shorts makes your legs so much more susceptible to a lot of elements offered while out for a ride.